bds-ailab/shaman/docs/bbo/introduction.md

 parametric_grid = np.array([np.arange(-10, 10, 1), np.arange(-5, 5, 1)]).T
 ```

 The optimization process is made by an object of class `BBOptimizer`.
-This class is the common interface for all of the heuristics: after specifiying the wanted heuristic *via* the argument `heuristic`,the specificity of each heuristic is passed as an argument upon the initialization of this object.
+This class is the common interface for all of the heuristics: after specifying the wanted heuristic *via* the argument `heuristic`,the specificity of each heuristic is passed as an argument upon the initialization of this object.

 ``` python
  # Parametrize the BlackBox optimizer as you need